maxwihlborg/fp-json-query/readme.md

   $ fq <query> [file]

 Commands:
-  <query> [file]  Run functional operations on input file or stdin
+  <query> [file]  Run fp style operators on input file or stdin
-  list            List all available ops
+  list            List available operators

 For more info, run any command with the `--help` flag:
   $ fq --help